No matter what, your company will eventually need to pursue computer recycling. Here are 3 facts to keep in mind.

 1. Computer recycling is not a DIY job

 Decommissioning computer equipment and other IT assets is not a job for a novice.
-Although it may seem tempting and financially advantageous to circumvent third-party experts, a do-it-yourself approach not only brings significant financial risk but also consumes resources that you’d be better off devoting to core business tasks.
+Although it may seem tempting and financially advantageous to circumvent third-party experts, a do-it-yourself approach not only brings significant financial risk.
+It also consumes resources that you’d be better off devoting to core business tasks.
 More than likely, your computer junkyard will grow as your attention is drawn elsewhere.

 In such a strictly regulated environment as electronics recycling, haphazard handling of data and careless disposition of toxic materials leaves your organization vulnerable to fines and reputation-shattering events.

-Meeting all applicable laws as well as industry, data, and environmental regulations requires the establishment of an audit trail that meticulously shows the tracking, decommissioning, transportation, and sanitization of your IT assets.
+Meeting all applicable laws as well as industry, data, and environmental regulations is important.
+It requires the establishment of an audit trail.
+The audit trails meticulously shows the tracking, decommissioning, transportation, and sanitization of your IT assets.
 Without the right expertise in-house and secure facilities for data destruction at your disposal, would your DIY computer recycling program pass a regulatory checkup?

 2. It requires (at minimum) a certified professional partner